How to write a successful research proposal

 Here, you're expected to outline how you'll answer each of your research questions.
 A strong, well-written methodology is crucial, but especially so if your project involves extensive collection and significant analysis of primary data.

-In disciplines such as humanities the research proposal methodology identifies the data collection and analytical techniques available to you, before justifying the ones you'll use in greater detail.
+In disciplines such as humanities, the research proposal methodology identifies the data collection and analytical techniques available to you, before justifying the ones you'll use in greater detail.
 You'll also define the population that you're intending to examine.

-You should also show that you're aware of the limitations of your research, qualifying the parameters that you plan to introduce.
+You should also show that you're aware of the limitations of your research, qualifying the parameters you plan to introduce.
 Remember, it's more impressive to do a fantastic job of exploring a narrower topic than a decent job of exploring a wider one.

 Timetable